kevinThulnith/django-vite-react-tailwind-project/README.md

 - ⚛️ **React:** JavaScript library for building user interfaces.
 - 🎨 **Tailwind CSS:** Utility-first CSS framework for styling.
 - 🔄 **Axios:** For making HTTP requests to the backend.
+- 📦 **Node.js/npm:** JavaScript runtime and package manager.

 ## 🚀 Getting Started

 ### 📋 Prerequisites

-- 🐍 Python 3.x
+- 🐍 Python 3.x installed.
-- 📦 Node.js
-- 📦 npm or yarn
+- 📦 Node.js and npm (or yarn) installed.
+- 💾 Database Setup:
+  - The project uses SQLite by default (no extra setup needed).
+  - If using PostgreSQL: Ensure PostgreSQL is installed and running.
+You might also need C++ build tools installed on your system (build-essential on Debian/Ubuntu, Build Tools for Visual Studio on Windows) for the psycopg2 package.

-## Backend Setup
+## ⚙️ Backend Setup

 1. Clone the repository: